Data efficient surrogate modeling for engineering design: Ensemble-free batch mode deep active learning for regression: Problem Statement

-The acquisition function ranks the points in $\mathcal{U}$, which indirectly measures the utility of data points for training the surrogate.
-The unlabeled candidate data point with a maximum score is most appealing for maximizing the model’s performance gain in the next iteration of model training and vice-versa.
+The acquisition function ranks the points in $\mathcal{U}$, indirectly measuring the utility of data points for training the surrogate.
+The unlabeled candidate data point with the maximum score is most appealing for maximizing the model's performance gain in the next iteration of model training, and conversely, points with lower scores are less valuable.
 Therefore, the design of the acquisition function is crucial to the performance of AL methods.
-For a classification problem, the output of regression is a relative probability in such case, Shannon's entropy function\cite{shannon2001mathematical} can be used to measure the uncertainty measurement of samples and can guide the sampling in the next iteration: